Ex-International rugby player and Founder of Workathlete

 In no way did I expect people to be cosseted like professional athletes, but simple things like not taking lunch breaks and running on nothing but sugar and caffeine were so obviously detrimental to concentration, performance and health that I was surprised they were allowed.

 At present Rob’s work centres around adapting the analytical, scientific and developmental areas that he experienced playing one of the most demanding team sports.
 Rob believes that in all aspects of work and life; including communication, nutrition and performance planning, there is a lot the working world can learn from the sporting sphere.

 Rob’s holistic approach to preparing for success is extremely relevant to Sport, Health and Exercise students looking to get the most out of University and kick-start their careers.
-If you’re looking to achieve your potential, Rob will be explaining how to improve your health, happiness and performance.
 You can learn more about Rob and his team of performance experts at workathlete.com